Jordan: Falcon PV Ma’an-01

 Complaint Overview

-Discontinuation of community engagement and CSR initiatives, local employment challenges, employment structure and labor practices
+Discontinuation of community engagement and corporate social responsibility initiatives, local employment challenges, employment structure and labor practices

 Project Information